Director: Elizabeth Banks

 Brie.
 Edgar Bosley (Djimon Hounsou) – one of the handlers at the Townsend International Academy of Badassery (my name for it) – likes brie.
 We learn this some way into the movie.
 And its suitable, really.
 Actor/writer/producer/director Elizabeth Banks’ rejuvenation of Charlie’s Angels is the soft cheese to McG’s early-00s hard variety.
 Where those flicks were their era’s Long Clawson, Banks is going for something smoother, softer, more European in flavour… but still unmistakably cheesy.

 She starts off by worrying us a little.
 The ‘cold open’ intro to Angels Sabina (Kristen Stewart) and Jane (Ella Balinska) stutters through pointed, soapboxy dialogue over a woman’s place in the world.
 One senses studio focus-grouped ‘girl power’ platitudes, and its all too easy to envisage the movie at large tripping over itself to show how empowering it can be.
-Fortunately, this aspect is dialed back as things progress.
+Fortunately, this aspect is dialled back as things progress.
 It’s outspoken mandate established, Charlie’s Angels circa 2019 is happier showing as opposed to telling.

 This concept – female spies that use the element of surprise to get their jobs done – is old hat by now, and Banks wisely skips over much of the lore, feathering in just what she needs.
 Charlie isn’t really a tangible part of the picture (just as well, as this paternal figure always did undermine the whole concept…).
 Instead we discover Townsend as an outfit working globally with multiple Bosleys – the moniker given to all handlers – gender be damned.
 Banks casts herself as one of these handlers; a director both behind and in front of the camera, if you will.